By Sarah Nabulsi

 Maya: “I can’t say I have a favourite genre in music, but I do have a particular soft spot for old music.
 I’m a big fan of Bob Dylan, Johnny Cash, The Killers and Paul Simon.”

-Thomas: “Growing up, I listened to a lot of artists like Damien Rice and Alexi Murdoch.
+Thomas: “Growing up, I listened to artists like Damien Rice and Alexi Murdoch.
 They are probably what influence my approach to singing and songwriting now.”